teleshoes/okb-engine/README.md

   compound words separators (apostrophe, hyphen), capitalization.
 These should all stay optional.
 * [PARTLY DONE] Better error management (fail gracefully in case of disk full, database corrupted, etc.)
 * [STARTED but very crude] Auto-tune coefficients between curve matching and word prediction to adapt to user style (may be based on speed or error count).
 Maybe do the same with some parameters (.cf file)
 * Better handling of compound words (i.e. containing hyphens or apostrophs).
-They should be handled as one word or a sequence of words.
-Store go-between characters as n-grams attributes
+They should be handled as a sequence of words in the prediction engine.
+Maybe store go-between characters as n-grams attributes
+  Today they are considered as single words, so some of them are rare in the learning corpus and so are difficult to input.
+Optionally the one-word approach could be kept for high count n-grams.
+  No change to be done to curve matching part, we need to be able to type these words as a single swipe.
 * [DONE but could be more user friendly] Tools for easily adding and packaging new languages
 * Automatic non-regression tests for all the word prediction part and language file generation
 * Tool for collecting user data (learning data, logs) ... with user permission.